Fujifilm X-H2S Review

 Fujifilm X-H2S vs X-H2

-I have not tried the Fujifilm X-H2 at this point and won’t draw a final conclusion on this but it appears to me that Fujifilm has made it easier to choose a new camera.
-If you need speed it’s the X-H2S and if you are looking for more resolution, you would be looking at the X-H2.
+I haven't tried the Fujifilm X-H2 yet and won’t draw a conclusion, but it appears to me that Fujifilm has made it easier to choose a new camera.
+If you need speed, it’s the X-H2S.
+If you're looking for more resolution, you’d be looking at the X-H2.

-The extra speed and stacked sensor in the X-H2S will set you back an additional $500.00 compared to the X-H2 which currently retails for $1,999.00.
+The extra speed and stacked sensor in the X-H2S will set you back an additional $500.00 compared to the X-H2, which currently retails for $1,999.00.

-Personally, the X-H2 appears to be a better fit for me but it does not exclude the X-H2S for many and it probably would have been a better fit for me for the topics I photographed a decade ago.
+Personally, the X-H2 appears to be a better fit for me, but it does not exclude the X-H2S for many, and it probably would have been a better fit for me for the topics I photographed a decade ago.
 It is a very individual choice.

 Update:

-I have now had a chance to review the Fujifilm X-H2 and you can read my review here:
+I have now had a chance to review the Fujifilm X-H2, and you can read my review here:

 Fujifilm X-H2S - Image Quality